janez33/100DaysOfCode/log.md

 **Today's Progress**: My fourth project on freeCodeCamp for HTML & CSS section.
 It was quite simple, first I wrote HTML and then add the styling.
 I think I'm gonna be a good front-end web developer. 😋 One more project to go and then my first certificate!

 **Thoughts**: Speed up, soldier!

+### Day 17: August 26, 2018

+**Today's Progress**: Day 17: Finished Lesson 4: Loops in Intro to Javascript course from Udacity.
+6 more hours to finished the rest of the course.
+I know how to write a for loop. 😜

+**Thoughts**: For loops are cool, I'm good.